The top 35 tools for HVAC businesses in 2026

 27. Awl

 The awl is used to score sheet metal so HVAC field staff can cut it straight.
-They are also useful for punching holes in wood and metal if necessary.
+It is also versatile enough to be used on both wood and metal when needed.

 28. Thermal Imaging Tools